The Twist (song): History

-Hank Ballard wrote "The Twist" after seeing teenagers in Tampa, Florida doing the titular dance.
+Hank Ballard wrote "The Twist" after seeing teenagers in Tampa, Florida, doing the dance, the twist.
 In a 2014 interview with Tom Meros, Midnighters member Lawson Smith claimed that The Gospel Consolaters' Nathaniel Bills wrote the song and initially asked The Spaniels to record it, and that Ballard "stole" the song, falsely claiming authorship.
 Green and Ballard already had written a song together called "Is Your Love for Real", which was based on Clyde McPhatter and The Drifters' 1955 song "What'cha Gonna Do", so they created an entirely new song by simply putting the new Twist words to the older melody.
 They originally recorded a loose version of the song in a Florida studio for Vee-Jay Records in early 1958, with slightly different lyrics, featuring Green on guitar playing like Jimmy Reed.
 This version appeared on the box set "The Vee-Jay Story" in 1993, but it went unreleased at the time.
 They did not get around to recording the released version until November 11, 1958, when the Midnighters were in Cincinnati.

 Ballard thought "The Twist" was the hit side, but King Records producer Henry Glover preferred the ballad "Teardrops on Your Letter", which he had written himself.
 The song ultimately became the B-side of Hank Ballard and The Midnighters' 1959 single "Teardrops on Your Letter".
-The song was used in the 2007 film Spider-Man 3.

 Chubby Checker version

 The song became popular on a Baltimore television dance show hosted by local DJ Buddy Deane; Deane recommended the song to Dick Clark, host of the national American Bandstand, then based in Philadelphia.
 When the song proved popular with his audience, Clark attempted to book Ballard to perform on the show.
 Ballard was unavailable, and Clark searched for a local artist to record the song.
 He settled on Checker, whose voice was very similar to Ballard's.
 Checker's version featured Buddy Savitt on saxophone and Ellis Tollin on drums, with backing vocals by the Dreamlovers.
 Exposure for the song on American Bandstand and on The Dick Clark Saturday Night Show helped propel the song to the top of the American charts.

 In July 1960, Checker performed "The Twist" for the first time in front of a live audience at the Rainbow Club in Wildwood, New Jersey, and just weeks later, on August 6, 1960, the song became a national sensation after Checker performed it on Dick Clark's American Bandstand.
+In Canada, his version was co-charted with the Hank Ballard version.

 In late 1961 and early 1962, the twist craze belatedly caught on in high society.
 Sightings of celebrities doing the dance made the song a hit with adults, particularly after a report in the Cholly Knickerbocker gossip column.
 Soon there were long lines at the Peppermint Lounge nightclub in New York, the most popular celebrity twisting spot.
 This new interest made "The Twist" the first recording to hit number one on the United States charts during two separate chart runs, and marked a major turning point for adult acceptance of rock and roll music.